actonmass/actonmass.org/content/bills/same-voter-day-registration.md

   - Ensures that all Massachusetts residents that are eligible to vote are able to register to vote or change the address at which they are registered on Election Day
+  - Requires that vote-by-mail and in-person early voting be available to all Massachusetts voters
+  - Includes jail-based voting reforms to ensure that eligible incarcerated voters are given everything they need to cast their ballots
+  - Implements risk limiting audits which would improve the state's election auditing process by reducing cost while improving trust in our elections
 orgs: []
 house_lead_sponsors:
   - john-lawn